tuzov/os-preparation-ansible/README.md

 Encrypts disks and partitions using LUKS, with automated key management and persistent mounting.
 See [luks-encryption README](roles/luks-encryption/README.md) for details.

+#### ⚠️ Warning!
-**Warning:** Never encrypt the BIOS boot partition (commonly 4MB with `bios_grub` flag).
+Never encrypt the BIOS boot partition (commonly 4MB with `bios_grub` flag).
 Verify partitions with `parted /dev/sda print` before encryption.
 See [luks-encryption README warning](roles/luks-encryption/README.md#⚠️-critical-warning-⚠️) for more detailed information.

 ### CPU Performance Optimization